protesilaos/protesilaos.github.io/_codelog/2018/2018-07-01-bspwm-debian-sid.md

 # update the package archives
 apt update

-# install some core packages
+# install some core packages, especially `apt-listbugs`
-# NOTE `apt-listbugs` is essential if you want to run Sid
+# `apt-listbugs` is essential if you want to run Sid or even Testing
 apt install sudo vim apt-listbugs build-essential

 # add your username to the sudo group